Howdy everyone, this is UniScoops! We’re your golden ticket to the academic chocolate factory – minus the Oompa-Loompas.

 🗳️ Poll

 That’s it for this week!
-We’d like to thank this week’s writers: Rob Folkard (Medicine), Eva Bailey (Linguistics), Oliver Eyre (Biology), and Gabriel Pang (Philosophy).
+We’d like to thank this week’s writer: Rob Folkard (Medicine).

 As ever, feel free to hit the REPLY button - we really love hearing from you!
 Have a happy Monday 😎